We improve access to healthcare for people in our communities.

-Community clinics provide services to uninsured, low-income, and homeless people.
+Community clinics provide services to uninsured, low-income, and homeless people, among others.
 The six community clinics listed below are owned and operated by Intermountain.

 (1) The number of visits for individual clinics may fluctuate from year to year due to a number of factors, including temporary variations in capacity.

-The twelve independent community clinics listed below receive financial support from Intermountain.3
+The 19 independent community clinics listed below receive financial and in-kind support from Intermountain.3

 (2) Clinic visit statistics were provided by the respective clinics.